 Understanding the different preprocessing steps is key for creating a preprocessing pipeline tailored to the documents you want to process.
 This is why we choose to expose all preprocessing options in Docparser to our users.
 Our default settings cover most cases quite well, but each preprocessing step can be tweaked to match the type of documents a user wants to process.

-Also, don’t forget to create a free trial account with Docparser and check if our solution is maybe the answer to your document data extraction needs!
+Also, don’t forget to create a free account with Docparser and check if our solution is maybe the answer to your document data extraction needs!